-Many of us use a curriculum to teach math, but using literature to teach math can be a great teaching tool.
-I am continuing this math literature series with some of the best books to teach measurement.
-With my love for literature and math, it only makes sense to combine the two so I
+Many of us use a curriculum to teach history, but using literature to teach history can be a great teaching tool.
+I am continuing this history literature series with some of the best books to teach American history.
+Using literature to teach history illuminates the time period, helps integrate the history curriculum, and enriches